• twitter-icon

 ITC Rules in Respect of Capital Goods for Purchasing under GST with Example

-Below are some of the circumstances for determination of Input Tax Credit (ITC) regarding Capital Goods and reversal if any while purchasing:-
+Below are some of the circumstances for the determination of Input Tax Credit (ITC) regarding Capital Goods and reversal if any while purchasing:-

-• a) Capital Goods used specifically for non- business purposes or personal use
+• a) Capital Goods used specifically for non-business purposes or personal use

 • b) Capital Goods used specifically for exempting supplies